 Click here to search for Sex Offenders

 The Alton Police Department Chaplain Program is established for the purpose of providing spiritual and emotional support to all members of the Department, their families, and members of the public.
-No one is confronted with more situations that demoralize and create emotional, mental and spiritual burdens than today's law enforcement officer.
-These burdens also affect the officer's family and other members of his or her department.
-Law Enforcement agencies need the specialized guidance, counseling, and assistance for their officers, families, and communities.
+No one is confronted with more situations that demoralize and create emotional, mental, and spiritual burdens than today’s law enforcement officer.
+These burdens also affect the officer’s family and other members of his or her department.
+Law Enforcement agencies need specialized guidance, counseling, and assistance for their officers, families, and communities.
 This pastoral care is offered to all people, regardless of race, gender, sexual orientation, national origin, creed, or religion.

 The Law Enforcement Chaplain is led in his or her own faith to be available and ready to serve those in need.
 The Chaplain’s ministry provides a source of strength to the law enforcement officers and their families, other department members, and the community.
 The law enforcement officer’s clergy person or religious adviser in their private life, although trained in ministry, is not necessarily abreast of the particular problems and dangers faced by police officers.
 Chaplains listen and participate in the workplace of law enforcement officers with empathy and experience, advising calmly in the midst of turmoil and danger, and offering assistance when appropriate or requested.

 In January 2011 Senior Chaplain Marc Lane was sworn in as Alton Police Department’s first Police Chaplain.
-Chaplain Lane is disaster relief trained by SBC with advanced training in the areas of grief and trauma with Critical Incident Stress Management (CISM).
-Chaplain Marc Lane is a Full Member with American Association of Christian Counselors.
+Chaplain Lane is a disaster relief trained by SBC with advanced training in the areas of grief and trauma with Critical Incident Stress Management (CISM).
+Chaplain Marc Lane is a Full Member of the American Association of Christian Counselors.
 He is a graduate of the International Conference of Police Chaplains with Senior Police Chaplain credentials.
 He also carries Certified Master Chaplain credentials with the American Board of Certification for Homeland Security.
-In an effort to support departments without a chaplain program and even assist in their launch of their own program, Chaplain Marc serves as State Associate Chaplain with the Illinois Fraternal Order of Police - Area 10 (Madison, St. Clair, Jersey, Macoupin, Montgomery, Calhoun, Bond, Clinton and Greene County)
+In an effort to support departments without a chaplain program and even assist in the launch of their own program, Chaplain Marc serves as State Associate Chaplain with the Illinois Fraternal Order of Police – Area 10 (Madison, St. Clair, Jersey, Macoupin, Montgomery, Calhoun, Bond, Clinton and Greene County)